What Are the Differences Between Condensing and Non-Condensing Boilers?

 Increased Energy Efficiency

 The main reason why condensing boilers are better than non-condensing models is that they are at least 25% more efficient.
 Their level of efficiency is achieved by using waste heat in flue gas to preheat the cold water entering the boiler, capturing more heat from the outside rather than the inside of a room.
 Hence, condensing boilers capture up to 11% more heat than non-condensing boilers.
-By reaching up to 99% efficiency, condensing boilers can help you lower your fuel bills significantly and reduce your carbon footprint.
+By reaching up to 99% efficiency, condensing boilers can help you lower your fuel bills significantly and reduce your carbon footprint, making them a great alternative heating system.

 While newer non-condensing boilers can reach up to 78% efficiency (which is the percentage of heat that is actually usable), old ones usually do not reach over 55-65% efficiency.
 The higher efficiency of condensing boilers results in savings of up to £310 per year, according to the Energy Saving Trust.